hcarver/hcarver.github.io/_posts/2018-01-21-building-an-8-bit-computer-registers.md

 author: Hywel Carver
 ---

-I'm building an 8-bit computer capable of running Pong!
+I'm building an 8-bit computer capable of running Pong.
 This post is about the computers' registers, and other posts in this series are about different stages of building the computer.